Five October things

 1 - Great African sci-fi and fantasy

 One of my favourite panels at Glasgow Worldcon back in August was "Through an African Lens" with Wole Talabi, Lauren Beukes and T.L.
 Huchu.
-They through out some brilliant suggestions for contemporary African science fiction and fantasy novels.
+They threw out some brilliant suggestions for contemporary African science fiction and fantasy novels.
 Read the full list here.

 Next on my "to-read" list is Womb City by Motswana author Tlotlo Tsamaase, described as "a genre-bending Africanfuturist horror novel blending The Handmaid’s Tale with Get Out in an adrenaline-packed, cyberpunk body-hopping ghost story exploring motherhood, memory, and a woman’s right to her own body."
 Uh, hi!